hlts2/SwiftyLogger/README.md

 # SwiftyLogger
-SwiftyLogger is simple swift logging library
+SwiftyLogger is simple logging library for swift

 ### How to use